TukuToi/MinimaX4/README.md

 ## Description

-MinimaX4 is MinimaX Theme with Material Design and Bootstrap 4.
-It includes a dynamic integration of Toolset Plugins.
-It integrates Bootstrap 4 (alpha).
-The rest is free to customize.
+MinimaX4 is an experiemntal (and old) Theme with Material Design (MDB PRO, running BS4 alpha) Note that several things do not work anymore as back then, that why for example, menu in header.php is already commented out (it's broken)

 ## Current Version